ayezinhtun/1cng-protal-user-guide/docs/Templates/Create Templates.md

 ### <span style={{ color: '#003366' }}>Conclusion</span>

-By following this guide, you can easily create and manage templates on Stack Console.
+By following this guide, you can easily create and manage templates on 1CNG.
 Templates provide a quick and efficient way to deploy virtual machines or containers with pre-configured settings, saving time and ensuring consistency across deployments.
-For further assistance, refer to the Stack Console documentation or reach out to support.
+For further assistance, refer to the 1CNG documentation or reach out to support.

 :::tip
 **See also:**